gpii-ops/gpii-infra/gcp/README.md

 Because `stg` emulates production, it will (in the future) allow us to run realistic end-to-end tests before deploying to `prd`.

+The `stg` environment is almost the same environment as `prd`, this fact makes `stg` the proper environment to test some recovering procedures that the ops team must perform periodically.
+Like the restoration of the persistance layer. **The ops team will perform a restoration of the persistance layer every first monday of the month as part of the procedures verification needed for the FERPA compliance, so expect an outage of about 30 min at that time of the services in `stg`**.

 #### Service Level Objective

 * No guarantee of service for development environments (stg is a development environment).